How to become an education welfare officer

 Volunteering

-You can get experience of working with children, families and young people, which could help when you apply for jobs.
+You can get experience of working with children, families and young people, which may help when you apply for jobs.
 Examples include volunteering in schools, mentoring and youth work.

 You can look for opportunities through organisations like: